metas-mk/100-days-of-code/r2-log.md

 #### ReactJS props validation

 - Reading about props validation.
 I'm thinking about introducing prop-types to each component in metasfresh frontent project to be able to know all props and their format via PropTypes.
+PropTypes checking is only done in development mode.
+For performance reasons the check is not triggered in production environment.
+-
 - The PropTypes can be installed as follows `npm install prop-types --save`
 - PropTypes can be imported into project files as follows